-The financial statements of The Yeh Family Philanthropy Limited have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs").
+The financial statements of the Philanthropy have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs").
 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through profit or loss, which are carried at fair value.